INGESTRE & TIXALL

 4. FREEDOM OF INFORMATION - PUBLICATION SCHEME

-The Council adopted the new model publication scheme, April 2008, Mins 2009.01.14 Item 6/09.3g shown in Appendix 14.1.09/11 and has published a Guide to Ingestre with Tixall Parish on this website at: http://www.tixall-ingestre-andrews.me.uk/pc/freeinfo.html and as Appendix 14.1.09/15.
+The Council adopted the new model publication scheme, April 2008, Mins 2009.01.14 Item 6/09.3g shown in Appendix 14.1.09/11 and has published a Guide to Ingestre with Tixall Parish on our website at: http://www.tixall-ingestre-andrews.me.uk/pc/freeinfo.html and as Appendix 14.1.09/15.

-5. COPIES OF MINUTES AND AGENDAS
+5. COPIES OF MINUTES AND AGENDAS, ETC.

+The Clerk prepares a draft of the minutes, which are then checked by the Chairman, Vice-Chairman or another Councillor.
 Each Councillor is sent a copy of these minutes as soon as possible after the meeting.
 The minutes are then generally taken as read at the next meeting.
+Copies of the minutes are also circulated to members of the public who attend a Parish Council meeting, wherever possible.

 Copies of the agenda and minutes are posted on the Parish Council notice-board at Ingestre, and in Tixall Church Porch, for inspection by local residents.

-a) Our County Councillor
+a) Our County Councillor by email

-b) Our Borough Councillors
+b) Our Borough Councillors by email

 It is the responsibility of the Parish Council to see that any interested parties are informed of items on the agenda, and if necessary allowed to make copies of the agenda although a charge will be made for copies.